 - Frequently clean and disinfect high-touch areas such as toilets, bedside tables and door handles with diluted bleach or a regular household cleaner.

-- Practice social distancing – stay about 2 metres or 6 feet away from other people.
+- Practice social distancing – stay 2 metres or 6 feet away from other people.

 - It is recommended that individuals over the age of 60 and those with underlying medical conditions (cancer), who are at increased risk for severe illness, avoid going out in public as much as possible.